Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 What’s new with V2 of the Seaview 180?

-A whole lot has changed when the Seaview 180 V2 hit the market.
-It truly is a revolution in design and a major step in making these types of snorkel goggles safer and even more convenient and comfortable than what they already were.
+A whole lot has changed when the Wildhorn Outfitters Seaview 180 V2 full-face snorkel mask hit the market.
+It truly is a revolution in design and a major step in making this type of snorkel mask safer and even more convenient and comfortable than they already were.

 We focus on highlighting the design choices made by Wildhorn Outfitters for this mask together with outlining the benefits you get when using this mask.